Clooos/Bubble-Card/README.md

   }
 ```

-The Bubble theme (like on screeshots) can be found here:
+The Bubble theme (like on the screenshots) can be found here:
 https://github.com/Clooos/Bubble

 ## Custom components conflicts